Silver Falls Library District

 The Silver Falls Library District has only one fund – the General Fund – as defined by Oregon budget law.
 Most budget requirements are allocated to one Organizational Unit – Library Services – with the remaining unallocated requirements consisting of the Operating Contingency, the Unappropriated Ending Fund Balance, and unappropriated monies Reserved for Future Expenditures.

-The District's beginning and ending fund balances are unrestricted, with the only restricted funds activity being the management of Oregon Ready-to-Read grant monies, which are received and expended within the same fiscal year.
+The District's beginning and ending fund balances are unrestricted, with the only restricted funds activity being the management of Oregon Ready-to-Read grant monies from the State Library of Oregon, which are received and expended within the same fiscal year.

 RESOURCES: